Join us for a three-day,

 steward first.
 You will also be required to clean up after yourself

 in the kitchen, please don't leave dirty dishes in the

 SITE, REGARDLESS OF STATE RULES.
 ANYONE FOUND USING MARIJUANA

 WILL BE ASKED TO LEAVE IMMEDIATELY.
 THE SITE RULES REQUIRE

 STRICT ADHERENCE TO THIS RULE.
 NO EXCEPTIONS.

-and making sure safety areas are set before any campers or activity
+ranges up and making sure safety areas are set before any campers

-tents can be set up.
-Please be patient, or if you are willing,
+or activity tents can be set up.
+Please be patient, or if you are

-volunteering to help with this process will enable us to allow
+willing, volunteering to help with this process will enable us to

 For questions contact HL